dafiti-group/data-and-analytics-training/laboratory/etl/LAB-ETL.md

 After completing this lab, you will know how to:

 - Do a simple ETL with SQL from user input file
-- Deal with some files formart
+- Deal with some files format
-- Create an automated ETL pocess with Glove
+- Create an automated ETL process with Glove
 - Create a simple data pipeline in Hanger

 ### Duration